OscarHuesos/DFT_Geant4_GeantV/README.md

 ### Benchmarking
 Currently, the project is under benchmarking.
 The molecule is set on the DetectorConstruction.cc file.
 Either the folder of Geant4 or GeantV contains the available molecules.
-To add new molecules, it should be put in the respective folder, an agregate the respective name in the CMakeLists within the Test_SCRIPTS section.
+To add new molecules, it should be put in the respective folder, an aggregate the respective name in the CMakeLists within the Test_SCRIPTS section.
-Choose 0 = LDA, 1 = GGA in DFT::correlation and DFT::exchange method from dft.cc to select the appropiate functional.
+Choose 0 = LDA, 1 = GGA in DFT::correlation and DFT::exchange method from dft.cc to select the appropriate functional.

 To launch the test, in "GeantV/build/dft/Geant(4/V)" folder, run: